Ngọc Lan

 Ngoc Lan is considered one of the most successful and famous singers in the Vietnamese music scene after 1975.
-Her style and style not only leave a deep impression in the audience but also contribute to the music.
-Minh Tuyet, Y Phuong, Lam Thuy Van.

-Time Period
+Early life

-Ngoc Lan, whose real name is Le Thanh Lan, was born on 28 December 1956 in Nha Trang (also known as St. Maria Maria Le Thanh Lan).
-Ngoc Lan is the fifth of eight people in a well-off family, her father, Le Duc Mau, who served in the Armed Forces of the South Vietnamese Armed Forces.
+Ngoc Lan was born Le Thanh Lan (also known as St. Maria Maria Le Thanh Lan) on 28 December 1956 in Nha Trang.
+Ngoc Lan is the fifth of eight people in a well-off family.
+Her father, Le Duc Mau served in the South Vietnamese Armed Forces.
 While in Vietnam, she listened to Le Hoang Long's music, studied music and performed on occasions in Nha Trang.
-She studied at Ly Thuong Kiet School, a suburb of Saigon.
+She studied at Lý Thường Kiệt School (now is Lý Thường Kiệt High School) in Hóc Môn district, Gia Định, a suburb of Saigon.